sc420/pygame-rl/README.md

 To test the reinforcement learning environment with the random agent, run `examples/test_env.py`.

 To test the renderer, run `examples/test_renderer.py`.
-Press the arrow keys to control the player 1.
-Press key `1` to make the player 1 has ball; Press key `2` to take the ball away from the player 1.
+Press the arrow keys to control the agent 1.
+Press key `1` to make the agent 1 has ball; Press key `2` to take the ball away from the agent 1.

 ## Development